 Even if the government doesn’t ask first, but starts using your property, or impacts your property by its activities, you still may be in an “inverse” condemnation situation.

-Michael Hanis has been on both sides of the issues you will be facing.
+Hanis has been on both sides of the issues you will be facing.
 He has represented government agencies and private property owners for years in dealing with the impacts and property acquisition issues related to public works projects.
 He has represented both government and private individuals in court regarding assessments in Local Improvement Districts.
 With his perspective from both sides, he knows what to expect, what’s going on behind the scenes with his opponents, and has developed the connections and stable of experts to make sure you are treated fairly.

 While promises of specific results can never be made, condemnation and eminent domain cases are one area of the law where a qualified eminent domain attorney can make a very substantial difference.
 For that reason, the attorneys at Hanis Irvine Prothero are often willing to take such matters on a contingency basis – meaning we only get paid based on the amount of benefit we achieve for you.

 With Local Improvement Districts, too often we see property owners facing government agencies unprepared, without resources, and with unfair assessments permanently in place before they even realize the need legal help.
 If you’ve ever been in one of these situations, you know what a lopsided match it can be.
-In Michael’s most recent case for a property owner in a Local Improvement District matter, he got the Court to cut the amount of assessment against his client’s property in half!
+In his most recent case for a property owner in a Local Improvement District matter, he got the Court to cut the amount of assessment against his client’s property in half!
 The other property owners in that neighborhood represented themselves before their City Council.
-None of them were able to get their assessments substantially reduced, and are now paying essentially double for the same project benefits than Michael’s clients.
+None of them were able to get their assessments substantially reduced, and are now paying essentially double for the same project benefits than his clients.
 Results like these are not unusual.